-An allocation would mean a uniform allotment of the withdrawal of groundwater to be applied to certified irrigated acres during a specified period within the overappropriated area.
-The amount of the allocation would be determined by the SPNRD and the NeDNR.
+An allocation means a uniform allotment of withdrawals of groundwater to be distributed among certified irrigated acres during a specified period.
+The amount of any allocation imposed within the overappropriated portion of the Upper Platte River Basin within TBNRD for the purposes of meeting the goals and objectives of this IMP will be determined by TBNRD after consultation with NeDNR.